It was a

 My initial thought was did I set the limit too low ?
 Is MOTUL 300V oil's operating temperature up to 125 degrees C only ?
 I was afraid that exceeding the limit would break down the film in the oil rendering it useless.
 This also happened when the sun came out from behind clouds and shone right down onto the car.
 Doing some web browsing in between sessions I read that these oils withstand up to 150 degrees C and don't break down so should I change the warning limit ?
 Buying an oil cooler is not an option as this is a summer thing I believe but still if anyone can help me understand this it would be much appreciated.

-UPDATE : I just found a link to a spec for that oil .
+spec for that oil .
 It appears its flash point is beyond 200 degrees C but when does the film break down ?

 So besides a few laps of time attack I extensively practiced the heel-toe technique, braking and the line.
 The usual deal.